Learning to Think Fast and Slow for Visual Language Models: Experiments

 \paragraph{Benchmarks.} We evaluate our approach on a wide range of multimodal benchmarks.
 For mathematical reasoning, we choose MathVista \cite{lu2023mathvista} (Testmini) and MathVision \cite{wang2024measuring} (Test).
 For general visual understanding, we evaluate on MMStar \cite{chen2024we} and MMbench (EN) \cite{liu2024mmbench}.
 For scientific QA, we use ScienceQA \cite{lu2022learn} and AI2D \cite{kembhavi2016diagram}.

 \paragraph{Implementation details.} We adopt Qwen2.5-VL-7B \cite{bai2025qwen2} as our base model.
 Training is performed using the TRL~\cite{vonwerra2022trl} framework.
-During inference rollouts, we sample $n=8$ completions per question.
+For the group reward computation, we sample $n=8$ completions per question.
 We set the learning rate to $1\times10^{-6}$, rollout batch size to 256, KL coefficient to $1\times10^{-3}$, and maximum generation length to 2,048 tokens.